Figuring out how to survive as a fashion designer is like figuring out how to survive Black Friday madness:

 The responsibilities and the stress of your job weighs heavy on your shoulders.
 And it sure as hell doesn’t match up with the $20, $40 or even $60k salary.

-Even though you work harder and harder, more and more hours, stay until 11p some nights and arrive early the next morning at 7a with dark circles under your eyes, you’ll never earned another cent on top of your base wage.
+Even though you work harder and harder, more and more hours, stay until 11p some nights and arrive early the next morning at 7a with dark circles under your eyes, you’ll never earn another cent on top of your base wage.

 Because, like Black Friday Madness, a lot of people running these businesses want what they want: profits and fame.
 And they’re willing to do it whatever it takes to get it, even at your expense.